-Description The subjects comprise an end terraced house constructed by the Local Authority.
-Accommodation Ground Floor - Entrance Porch, Internal Hallway, Living Room, Dining Area, Kitchen with Sitting Area and Cloakroom with WC.
-First Floor - Two Bedrooms and Bathroom with WC.
-Attic - Floored and Lined.
-Gross internal floor area (m2) 86 Neighbourhood and location Similar style Local Authority built dwellings within the town of Ayr and convenient for local amenities.
-Age Circa 1955.
-Weather Frosty.
+Description The subjects comprise a semi-detached house.
+Accommodation Ground Floor - Entrance Hall, Living Room, Kitchen and Cloakroom with WC.
+First Floor- Three Bedrooms and Wet Room with WC.
+Gross internal floor area (m2) 90 Neighbourhood and location Similar style Local Authority built dwellings within the town of Beith and convenient for local amenities.
+Age Circa 1960.
+Weather Overcast.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Single chimney stack of brick construction finished with a pointed facing brick.
+Single chimney stack of brick construction.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and overlaid with tiles.
-The rear projection has a flat roof overlaid with felt or similar.
-The roof space has been floored and lined and is accessed via a steep staircase from the first floor hallway.
-Access to a small area of eaves space revealed the roof to be of timber framed construction overlaid with timber sarking.
+The roof is pitched and overlaid with concrete tiles.
+Access to the roof void was via a ceiling hatch and was found to be of timber framed construction.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Cast iron gutters and downpipes.
+PVC gutters and downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-Main walls are of cavity brick construction finished with a pointed facing brick and smooth render.
-The rear projection is believed to be of similar construction finished with a pointed facing brick.
+The main walls are believed to be of timber framed construction with an outer leaf of brickwork.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
-Random windows were opened and closed where Random windows were opened and closed where possible.
-External decorations Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are original metal framed single glazed units most
+Windows are aluminium framed sealed unit double glazing with PVC and timber doors.
+External joinery comprises timber wall panelling.
+External decorations Painted joinery.
+Conservatories / porches N/A Communal areas N/A Garages and permanent outbuildings N/A

-Conservatories / porches Visually inspected.
-Small entrance porch to the front of the building with a brick base course and timber framed single glazed windows.
-The entrance porch has a flat roof overlaid with felt or similar.
-Communal areas N/A Garages and permanent outbuildings Visually inspected.
-Single attached garage of brick construction with a flat corrugated sheet roof.
-The garage is accessed via metal up and over doors (not tested) and a timber side door.
-Outside areas and boundaries Visually inspected.
-Private gardens to the front, side and rear of the building overlaid in a mixture of lawn, concrete paving and tarmac driveway.
-Boundaries are defined with timber fencing and brick walls.
+Outside areas and boundaries Private gardens to the front and rear of the building overlaid in a mixture of lawn and monobloc.
+Boundaries are defined with timber/ wire fencing and hedges.
+There is off street parking to the front of the building.
 Ceilings Visually inspected from floor level.
-Plaster lined. Γ I Internal walls Visually inspected from floor level.
+Plaster lined. in a mixture of lawn and monobloc.
+Boundaries are defined with timber/ wire fencing and hedges.
+There is off street parking to the front of the building.
+Ceilings Visually inspected from floor level.
+Plaster lined.
+Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Plaster lined.
-Flaces in abustines and the sec Floors including sub floors Suspended timber flooring.
-Internal joinery and kitchen fittings Built in cuphoards were looked into but no stored items miternal joinery and kitchen hittings Built-in cupboards were looked into but no stored items were moved.
+Floors including sub floors Suspended timber flooring.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery comprises timber skirting and door surrounds, two timber tread and riser staircases and internal doors are timber panel units.
-Kitchen fittings comprise basic floor and wall mounted units.
+Internal joinery comprises timber skirting and door surround a timber tread and riser staircase and internal door are hollo core units.
+Kitchen fittings comprise basic wall and floor unit Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+Fireplace housing a solid fuel effect gas fire vented to the chimney.
+Internal decorations Visually inspected.
+Paper, paint and tiles.